Cabinet Refacing and Refinishing

 Cabinet refacing is a simple concept that started sometime back in the 1970s.
 The name says it all: cabinet refacing is where you keep your kitchen cabinet boxes and put a new face on them.
 It’s an economical way to upgrade your kitchen without a complete tear out.

 In those days, cabinet refacing involved applying a plastic laminate to the face frame and sides of the cabinet.
 The doors were made of plastic laminate and would match the face frames, with the laminate being applied over a plywood panel.
+This is not how we do things at Detail Design.
+Watch our video to learn more about our our process for cabinet refacing.

 Things to look for with Cabinet Refacing